Kou-ding/Graph-Minor/README.md

   - and a values array.
 - Compressed Sparse Row(CSR) format: In (CSR) we change up the representation of the rows array.
 Whenever a row number is repeated, instead of rewriting that number, we now state the number of times a row number is repeated.
 >Eg COO[0, 0, 0, 1, 2] -> CSR[3, 1, 1]
-- Compressed Sparse Columns(CSC) format: Is the same as (CSR) but now we do the same thing with columnsas we previously did with rows.
+- Compressed Sparse Columns(CSC) format: It is the same as (CSR) but now we do the same thing with columns as we previously did with rows.
 <pre>
 Coordinate format (COO)
 unsigned rows[5]    = [ 0,   0,   0,   1,   2   ];